Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 ### Partition the resource that does not fit

-One GPU has finite model-state memory, activation memory, and compute.
+One GPU has finite model state memory, activation memory, and compute.
 A parallelism scheme chooses which of those demands to split. **Data parallelism** gives each GPU different examples while keeping a model replica on each; gradients must then be combined. **Fully sharded data parallelism** also partitions parameters, gradients, and optimizer state, exchanging the pieces needed for the current layer.
 The memory saving therefore introduces communication into the execution schedule.

 | Parallelism        | What is split?            | Typical exchange                            |
 | :----------------- | :------------------------ | :------------------------------------------ |